Frank-Muhiu-Wanja/js-beginner-practice/README.md

 ## 📁 Folder Structure

-Each topic has its own folder, for example:
+Each topic has its own folder